Geo-Python-2017/exercise-5-pszhuchkov/README.md

 - Is Rovaniemi much colder place than Kumpula?

 ***Write your answers below here:***
+- Yeah.
+There is large difference in temperatures between May and June.
+- Rovaniemi is much colder place than Kumpula.

 ## Problem 5 (optional) - Parse daily temperatures